emilyduchenne/emilyduchenne.github.io/_posts/2022-11-30-detangling-quantum-computing-how-it-works-and-why-we-should-care.md

   - quantum
 ---

 If you type 'quantum computing' into Google, 175 million results pop up in (if you've got slow Internet like me) less than half a second.
 Touted as the future of information and optimisation technologies, reports estimate the industry could generate a trillion dollars annually by 2050 as significant investment continues to be attracted from tech giants including IBM, Google, and Intel to name a few.
-Yet for the majority of netizens for whom a smartphone, tablet, or PC is more than enough to allow full participation into 21st century society, how will this shift in computing actually shape our daily lives?
-Are we witnessing a revolution in real time, or just another hype cycle?
+Yet for the majority of netizens for whom a smartphone, tablet, or PC is more than enough to allow full participation into 21st century society, will this shift in computing actually revolutionise our daily lives?

 First off, it is useful to know what quantum computing actually is.
 In straightforward terms, quantum mechanics is a branch of physics that deals with the behaviour of atomic and subatomic matter.
 This includes protons and neutrons that make up an atom’s nucleus, and electrons that are located in the nucleus’ surrounding shells.
 Physicists working at these quantum scales in the late 18th and early 19th centuries observed that matter at this level would interact illogically, in ways deemed physically impossible for macroscopic objects obeying the laws of classical mechanics.